+Michaelmas 2016: Week 1

+14 October 2016

+InSIS News

-Michaelmas 2016: Week 1 14 October 2016 InSIS News Institute for Science, Innovation and Society University of Oxford QUICK LINKS Visit the InSIS website Follow InSIS on Twitter POSITIONS AVAILABLE Postdoctoral Research Fellow - Forecasts for AnTicipatory HUManitarian action (FATHUM) - closing date 18 Nov.
+Follow InSIS on Twitter POSITIONS AVAILABLE Postdoctoral Research Fellow - Forecasts for AnTicipatory HUManitarian action (FATHUM) - closing date 18 Nov.
 InSIS wishes to appoint a Research Fellow to participate in the FATHUM project (fixed term for 3 years).
 FATHUM is a multi-institutional, interdisciplinary project led by the University of Reading.
-The diverse team of FATHUM researchers will link research on forecast predictability and skill, complex drivers of risk, multiactor perspectives on successful implementation and financing mechanisms to facilitate the scale-up of Forecast-based Financing (FbF) for effective, action before a disaster.
+The diverse team of FATHUM researchers will link research on forecast predictability and skill, complex drivers of risk, multi-actor perspectives on successful implementation and financing mechanisms to facilitate the scale-up of Forecast-based Financing (FbF) for effective, action before a disaster.
 More information> Postdoctoral Research Fellow - How Institutions Think (HIT) - closing date 18 Nov.